 Rubus idaeus var. strigosus 'Willamette'Item #7008 USDA Hardiness Zone: 4 - 8

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Feed with a commercial fertilizer before new growth begins in spring.
-Train one-year-old canes on trellis, prune canes that have fruited.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationProvide fertile, mildly acidic, well-drained soil.
+Water deeply, regularly in first growing season to establish extensive root system.
+Feed before new growth begins in spring.
+After harvest, prune to ground older canes that have fruited, leaving one-year-old canes to produce next season's crop.
+Train newer canes on trellis.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 - History & LoreHistory:Raspberries are classified into the Rose family which contains other bramble-like growers.
 It was named from the Latin for red, with the species name derived from Pliny's description of these plants on Mount Ida, Greece.
 With over 400 species in North America alone there is great taxonomic confusion.Lore:The raspberry is not a true berry.
 Botanically speaking it is a drupe.